Fede2782/oneCompleter-Legacy/README.md

 - ❌️ Photo remaster (full version)
 - ❌️ DeX on PC
 - ❌️ AI 24h Timelapse
+- ❌️ Tablet as Second screen (Samsung blocked it again, this time is almost impossible)

 ## Other Info
 Feel free to contribute if you have some ideas or ways to enable or add these features.